 “I’m glad you see that," said Fritz.

 “You’re not being serious, are you, because I’m being very sarcastic," said Zoyna.

 “No, I’m joking," said Fritz.

 Then they introduced themselves - you know, boy meets a girl at a Christian youth thing.
-Both of them had a feeling that at any minute now they would start going at it.
-Also you know, boy meets girl; they are at a Christian youth festival where it’s specifically looked down upon.
-They both had an inclination of what was going to come up later that night.
-That’s right; later that night; for the moment they sat back and watched the flag football game.
+Both of them had a feeling that at any minute now they would start going at it, but for the moment they sat back and watched the flag football game.